dry-python/functional-jargon-python/README.md

 ## Function (TODO)

 A __function__ `f :: A => B` is an expression - often called arrow or lambda expression - with __exactly one (immutable)__ parameter of type `A` and __exactly one__ return value of type `B`.
-That value depends entirely on the argument, making functions context-independant, or [referentially transparent](#referential-transparency-todo).
+That value depends entirely on the argument, making functions context-independent, or [referentially transparent](#referential-transparency-todo).
 What is implied here is that a function must not produce any hidden [side effects](#side-effects) - a function is always [pure](#purity), by definition.
 These properties make functions pleasant to work with: they are entirely deterministic and therefore predictable.
 Functions enable working with code as data, abstracting over behaviour:

 ```python
 # TODO